HR-CMGT/PRG06-vue-workshop/presentation/workshop2.md

 ## Passing data to a child component

-We want our card to display movie details, so let's pass the movie data for one movie from App to Card.
+We want our card to display movie details, so let's pass some data from App to Card.
 This is done using **props**.

 **App.vue**

-This example shows how to pass a literal string (`The Force Awakens`) to our card:
+We'll start by passing the literal string "The Force Awakens" to the card:

 `<card movietitle="The Force Awakens"></card>`

-If we want to pass a variable value, we have to use `v-bind:movietitle`, or the shortcut `:movietitle`.
-In this example, `title` is a variable in App.vue.

-`<card :movietitle="title"></card>`

 **Card.vue**

-In the card component we have to declare the movietitle as a `@Prop()`.
-Then we can use it in our template:
+The card component needs to know that the parent is sending a variable (a *Prop*).
+We do this by typing `@Prop()` before the variable declaration:

 ```
 <template>